WHAT YOU SHOULD KNOW:

-- Blood tests: These may be taken to check for signs of infection or to check your blood cell count.
+- Blood tests may be used to check for signs of infection or to check your blood cell count.

-- Urine sample: A sample of your urine is collected to check for blood, an infection, or abnormal cells.
+- A urine sample is used to check for blood, an infection, or abnormal cells.

-- Surgery: You may need to have your bladder removed.
-Caregivers will then need to make an opening to the outside of your body for urine to pass through.
+- Surgery may be needed to remove your bladder.
+Healthcare providers will then need to make an opening to the outside of your body for urine to pass through.
 Surrounding organs and lymph nodes may also be removed.

-- Immunotherapy: This is medicine given directly into the bladder to help your immune system fight the cancer.
+- Immunotherapy is medicine given directly into the bladder to help your immune system fight the cancer.

-- Radiation therapy: This uses high-energy beams of x-rays to kill cancer cells.
+- Radiation therapy uses high-energy x-ray beams to kill cancer cells.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Bladder Cancer (Inpatient Care)